stuber/instructions/kraken2_database.md

 cd ${DBNAME}/my_custom_genomes
 ```

 RefSeq genomes can be searched [here](https://www.ncbi.nlm.nih.gov/).
 Search "All Databases" in the top search bar.
 For example, search "bos taurus".
-NCBI will return the search results and highlights a RefSeq genome assembly.
-Download the Genenomic FASTA from the RefSeq database.
+NCBI will return the search results and highlight a RefSeq genome assembly.
+Select the "Download" button.
+Download the "Genenomic FASTA" from the "RefSeq" database.

 For example I may including these in my build: